mikeAdamss/V4andRecipes/ASHE Pensions 5 and 9/README.md

 # ASHE Pensions Tables 5 & 9 'recipe'

 Takes 4 input files.
 One each of data and CV values for table 5 and table 9.
-Outputs a value file and a spercentages file, each uses all 4 inpupts in its creation.
+Outputs a value file and a percentages file, each uses all 4 inpupts in its creation.

 # usage